-A. The New Mexico finance authority is authorized to issue and sell revenue bonds, known as "state office building tax revenue bonds", payable solely from the state building bonding fund, in compliance with the State Building Bonding Act for the purpose of acquiring state office buildings and related facilities and other critical state facilities within the master planning jurisdiction of the capitol buildings planning commission when the acquisition has been reviewed by the capitol buildings planning commission and has been authorized by legislative act and the director of the property control division of the general services department has certified the need for the issuance of the bonds.
+A. The New Mexico finance authority is authorized to issue and sell revenue bonds, known as "state office building tax revenue bonds", payable solely from the state building bonding fund, in compliance with the State Building Bonding Act [6-21C-1 NMSA 1978] for the purpose of acquiring state office buildings when the acquisition has been reviewed by the capitol buildings planning commission and has been authorized by legislative act and the director of the property control division of the general services department has certified the need for the issuance of the bonds.

-B. The net proceeds from the building bonds are appropriated to the property control division of the general services department for the purpose of acquiring state office buildings and related facilities and other critical state facilities within the master planning jurisdiction of the capitol buildings planning commission, the acquisition of which shall be consistent with the State Building Bonding Act and the authorizing legislation.
+B. The net proceeds from the building bonds are appropriated to the property control division of the general services department for the purpose of acquiring state office buildings, the acquisition of which shall be consistent with the State Building Bonding Act and the authorizing legislation.

 History: Laws 2001, ch.
 199, § 4; 2003, ch.
 371, § 3; 2004, ch.
-123, § 3; 2005, ch.
-320, § 3.
+123, § 3.